rznn7/ardoise/docs/stack-and-domain.md

 ### Business rules

-- The sum of all `ExpenseSplit` amounts must always equal the `Expense` amount
+- The sum of all `PaymentShare.amount` values must always equal `Payment.fullAmount`
+- Money stored as integer cents everywhere.
+No floats.
-- For `EQUAL` splits: amount is divided evenly — rounding remainder goes to the payer
+- For `EQUAL` splits: amount divided evenly — rounding remainder goes to the payer
+- On payment edit: recompute `PaymentShare.amount` from `splitType` + `inputValue` against new total
 - The payer is excluded from their own debt calculation
-- A `Settlement` does not modify expenses — it overlays the balance calculation
+- A `Settlement` does not modify payments — it overlays the balance calculation
-- Only an ADMIN can configure the group (currency, invite duration, removing members)
+- Only an admin (`Member.isAdmin = true`) can configure the group (currency, invite duration, removing members)
-- The group creator automatically becomes ADMIN
+- The group creator automatically becomes admin
-- Any member can add an expense
+- Any member can add a payment

 ---